Tib3rius/AutoRecon/README.md

 * proof.txt can be used to store the proof.txt flag found on targets.
 * The screenshots directory is intended to contain the screenshots you use to document the exploitation of the target.

-The scans directory is where all results from scans performed by AutoRecon will go.
+The scans directory (and respective subdirectories) is where all results from scans performed by AutoRecon will go.
 This includes port scans / service detection scans, as well as any service enumeration scans.
 It also contains two other files:
 * \_commands.log contains a list of every command AutoRecon ran against the target.
 This is useful if one of the commands fails and you want to run it again with modifications.
 * \_manual_commands.txt contains any commands that are deemed "too dangerous" to run automatically, either because they are too intrusive, require modification based on human analysis, or just work better when there is a human monitoring them.

 If a scan results in an error, a file called \_errors.log will also appear in the scans directory with some details to alert the user.

 If output matches a defined pattern, a file called \_patterns.log will also appear in the scans directory with details about the matched output.

+The file \_notes.txt contains information about any open ports discovered during scanning.

 The scans/xml directory stores any XML output (e.g. from Nmap scans) separately from the main scan outputs, so that the scans directory itself does not get too cluttered.